 Accelerators bridge the gap

 In addition, the accelerator functions as a test laboratory for incubating new business ideas.
-For instance, accelerators can give the corporates the opportunity to create innovation around a specific business problem or platform.
-Positive effects that are created from working with startups also include help with rejuvenating corporate culture as well as attracting and retaining talent.
+For instance, accelerators can give established corporations the opportunity to create innovation around a specific business problem or platform.
+Working with startups can also help to rejuvenate corporate culture and attract and retain talent.